yossigi/compress_roas/README.md

  ```
  rcynic -c rcynic_config_file
  ```
- - After you have the folder 'authenticated', you can simply pass that folder to compress_roas.py so that it would parse it to get all the ROAs *You might need to manually delet the test RPKI data within 'authenticated'*.
+ - After you have the folder 'authenticated', you can simply pass that folder to compress_roas.py so that it would parse it to get all the ROAs.

 # How to use:

-compress_roas takes in two or more data-sets paths.
-The first for the RPKI 'authenticated' directory and the following paths for the BGP rib (text-format) data-sets.
+compress_roas takes as input the path to the RPKI 'authenticated' directory, and may also take mutiple paths to BGP RIB (text-format) files to reproduce our results as we explain in the following section.

 In order to run the script, you need to have these Python packages installed: